BLOG

 Climate Action: So Hot Right Now

-Written by MADISON REID, DIRECTOR OF CONTENT AND OLEHA RIDEN, FORMER PRINCIPAL AT MISTYWEST
+Written by MADISON REID, BRAND LEAD; AND OLEHA RIDEN, FORMER PRINCIPAL AT MISTYWEST

 At MistyWest, our foundation is rooted in sustainable design – our first projects were designing electric vehicles and fuel cells for hybrid vehicles.
 As the company has evolved over the years, we’ve worked on smart IoT monitoring, ubiquitous air quality sensing systems, off-grid appliances for developing countries, and sensors to track endangered species (to name a few projects).